comunica/website/pages/docs/2_modify/benchmarking.md

 NODE_ENV=production node packages/some-package/bin/some-bin.js
 ```

-The reason for this is that Comunica extensively generates internal `Error` objects.
-In non-production mode, these also produce long stacktraces, which may in some cases impact performance.

 ### Taking into account startup time of the engine

 If you want to run experiments, it is important to take into account the **time it takes for the query engine to start**.